ericlenio/escreen/README.md

 * Due to the way the upload code works, if a you call a bash function that is still the stub version you must not redirect stderr, else expect-ssh never will detect the proper markers to properly execute function
 * Again if a function is still just a stub, be careful calling it in a pipeline.
 Each command in a pipeline is executed in its own subshell, so the function is exported in the subshell so parent never "sees" it and the stub remains in the parent.
-* A stub can only work in a pipeline only if it is the first process in the pipeline.
+* A stub can work in a pipeline only if it is the first process in the pipeline.
 * Handlers should not have a return value, else the procedure that invokes the handler will flag it as an error.